How to Start a Home Kitchen Business in Dubai

 Application process:

-2. Register and select activity: "Homemade Food Delivery"
+2. Select activity: "Homemade Food Delivery" or "Food Preparation Services"

 3. Upload: Emirates ID, passport copy, DM Food Safety Certificate, Ejari